yang-su2000/yang-su2000/README.md

 Some topics I am interested in include
 - code rl and agent rl alignment (data, reward, infra)
+- personalization, memory and active learning algorithms
 - environment alignment and self-play algorithms
-- personalization, memory and long-term task optimization

 I am happy to chat and discuss potential collaborations, feel free to reach out by